dcos/dcos-e2e/docs/source/contributing.rst

 Download dependencies which are used by the tests:

-.. prompt:: bash
+.. smart-prompt:: bash

     make download-artifacts

 or, to additionally download a DC/OS Enterprise artifact, run the following:

-.. prompt:: bash
+.. smart-prompt:: bash

     make EE_ARTIFACT_URL=<http://...> download-artifacts